-Primary responsibility for credit risk management and control rests with first line management.
-There is an Underwriting section within Customer Services department which covers owner occupier and small portfolio buy to let lending.
-Within Cumberland Business, Business Lending Managers and senior management assess loans fully secured on land, holiday let and larger portfolio buy to let lending, as well as business overdraft requests.
-Mortgage cases are passed to the Underwriting section for final underwriting checks and approval.
-Where policy requires, mortgage cases will be authorised by the Residential or Commercial Credit Committee.
+Primary responsibility for credit risk management and control rests with first line management under the Head of Credit Management There is also an Underwriting section within Customer Services department which covers lower level mandates, Senior level underwriters, including where relevant Commercial Underwriters assess loans fully secured on land, holiday let and larger and more complex case, as well as business overdraft requests.
+Where policy requires, mortgage cases will be authorised by the Credit Committee.
 Overdraft requests can be approved within Cumberland Business up to a defined limit.
 Senior management in BFL underwrite vehicle loans, the Current Account Services Team underwrite current account overdraft applications referred from branches (against defined criteria), and the Treasurer monitors the position with respect to the credit risk of treasury counterparties.
 In all cases, first line management is responsible for managing and controlling credit risk in line with the policies, procedures, controls and delegated authorities that have been ultimately agreed by the Board.